ElektraInitiative/libelektra/doc/tutorials/plugins.md

 ### `elektraPluginGet`

 `elektraPluginGet` is the function responsible for turning information from a file into a usable `KeySet`.
-This function usually differs pretty greatly between each plug-in.
+This function usually differs pretty greatly between each plugin.
 This function should be of type `int`, it returns either `1` or on `0` on success.

 - `1`: The function was successful (`ELEKTRA_PLUGIN_STATUS_SUCCESS`).
 - `0`: The function was successful and the given keyset/configuration was **not changed** (`ELEKTRA_PLUGIN_STATUS_NO_UPDATE`).